gregdan3/gregdan3.github.io/pages/toki-pona/sona/open.md

 ### Syllables

-In Toki Pona, syllables can start with a vowel at the start of words, and can start with consonants anywhere.
+In Toki Pona, syllables can start with a vowel at the start of a word, and can start with consonants any time.
 Here are all possible syllable
 types:

 - a single vowel (**e**sun)